Bánh Khọt Recipe (Vietnamese Crispy Rice Cakes)

 Add flavor:

-Then stir in coconut milk and beer,.
-The batter should be like a thin pancake batter but smooth.
+Stir in coconut milk, beer, and the additional 2 cups of water.
+The batter should be thin but smooth.

 Heat the pan: